This topic describes how to create, search, maintain, and delete vector indexes in OceanBase Database.

 Cancel an optimization task

-You can run the following command to cancel a specified task.
+You can run the following command to cancel the specified task.

 -- trace_id is obtained from the DBA_OB_VECTOR_INDEX_TASKS_HISTORY view.